Valmont Industries (NYSE:VMI) Releases FY 2022 Earnings Guidance

-Valmont Industries (NYSE:VMI) updated its FY 2022 earnings guidance on Wednesday.
+Valmont Industries (NYSE:VMI) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $12.250-$13.000 for the period, compared to the Thomson Reuters consensus estimate of $12.300.
 The company issued revenue guidance of $3.80 billion-$4 billion, compared to the consensus revenue estimate of $3.67 billion.

-Separately, Zacks Investment Research raised Valmont Industries from a hold rating to a buy rating and set a $235.00 price objective for the company in a report on Wednesday.
+Separately, Zacks Investment Research upgraded shares of Valmont Industries from a hold rating to a buy rating and set a $235.00 price target for the company in a research report on Wednesday, February 16th.

+In other news, SVP Thomas Mitchell Parnell sold 335 shares of Valmont Industries stock in a transaction that occurred on Tuesday, December 7th.
+The shares were sold at an average price of $259.11, for a total transaction of $86,801.85.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Insiders own 2.40% of the company’s stock.

-Several institutional investors have recently bought and sold shares of VMI.
-Cubist Systematic Strategies LLC bought a new stake in Valmont Industries during the 4th quarter worth $214,000.
-Metropolitan Life Insurance Co NY grew its position in Valmont Industries by 9.8% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 3,790 shares of the industrial products company’s stock worth $949,000 after acquiring an additional 339 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. grew its position in Valmont Industries by 14.3% during the 4th quarter.
-D. E. Shaw & Co.
-Inc. now owns 6,919 shares of the industrial products company’s stock worth $1,733,000 after acquiring an additional 868 shares during the last quarter.
-Parametric Portfolio Associates LLC grew its position in shares of Valmont Industries by 4.5% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after buying an additional 1,275 shares during the last quarter.
-Finally, Sei Investments Co. grew its position in shares of Valmont Industries by 13.8% in the 4th quarter.
-Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after buying an additional 3,908 shares during the last quarter.
-86.77% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+Allianz Asset Management GmbH grew its holdings in Valmont Industries by 9.4% during the fourth quarter.
+Allianz Asset Management GmbH now owns 218,820 shares of the industrial products company’s stock valued at $54,795,000 after purchasing an additional 18,743 shares during the period.
+Parametric Portfolio Associates LLC boosted its holdings in shares of Valmont Industries by 4.5% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after buying an additional 1,275 shares during the period.
+Metropolitan Life Insurance Co NY boosted its holdings in shares of Valmont Industries by 9.8% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 3,790 shares of the industrial products company’s stock valued at $949,000 after buying an additional 339 shares during the period.
+Sei Investments Co. boosted its holdings in shares of Valmont Industries by 13.8% in the fourth quarter.
+Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after buying an additional 3,908 shares during the period.
+Finally, Cubist Systematic Strategies LLC acquired a new position in shares of Valmont Industries in the fourth quarter valued at approximately $214,000.
+Hedge funds and other institutional investors own 86.77% of the company’s stock.

 Valmont Industries, Inc engages in the designing and manufacturing of engineered fabricated metal products and service.
 It operates through the following four segments: Engineered Support Structures, Utility Support Structures, Irrigation, and Coatings.
 The Engineered Support Structures segment produces engineered access systems, highway safety products, and integrated structure solutions for smart cities.